-Although I’m not sure I’ll abandon my wet night braid altogether (heat damage is real), this tool is an excellent option to have on hand to zhuzh up your hair for summer — especially if you have less than an hour to fake that right-out-of-the-ocean beach wave.
+Although I’m not sure I’ll abandon my wet night braid altogether (heat damage is real), this tool is an excellent option to have on hand to zhuzh up your hair — especially if you have less than an hour to fake that right-out-of-the-ocean beach wave.

 This article was originally published on Aug.
 3, 2021.